akhilbali/Code-Editor/README.md

 auto-indentation for the programming languages like C,Cpp,python and Java.</p></br>

 <h3>Requirements</h3>
-1. python3
+1. python3</br>
-2. tkinter(sudo apt-get install python3-tk)
+2. tkinter(sudo apt-get install python3-tk)</br>
-3. pygments(sudo pip install pygments)
+3. pygments(sudo pip install pygments)</br>

-To use the editor, simply execute the "main.py" file making sure that all the required modules (tkinter and pygments) are installed and all the other files are in the same folder.
+<p>To use the editor, simply execute the "main.py" file making sure that all the required modules (tkinter and pygments) are
+installed and all the other files are in the same folder.</p>